vladdsm/FALCON_A/README.md

 10. execute script _CopyDATFilesToProd.bat to copy generated files to the T1, T3, T4...
 11. Make sure that platforms/computer are restarted

+# Deploy method (see folder mt4_profile)

+Copy and paste folder mt4_profile/T1_FALCON_A and it's content to the Trading Terminal1 Copy and paste folder mt4_profile/T3_FALCON_A and it's content to the Trading Terminal3

+Open/close MT4 terminal and load profile T1_FALCON_A.
+All 28 charts with deployed robot should appear...

 # Disclaimer

 Use on your own risk: past performance is no guarantee of the future results!